LaoluOye/MLMarsland/README.md

 Code and data for the second edition of the textbook `Machine Learning: An Algorithm Perspective" by Stephen Marsland.

+Edited for use in a reading club.
+Mainly added iPython/Jupyter notebooks.
+Looking for only the original code from the book?
+Check the original repo, https://github.com/alexsosn/MarslandMLAlgo

 For more details, see http://stephenmonika.net.

 All code is available under the following license.